-The Clean Energy for Rural and Remote Communities (CERRC) program is currently accepting applications under the following streams:
+The Clean Energy for Rural and Remote Communities (CERRC) program is fully committed and is no longer accepting applications under any funding stream.

 On this page